SilverT4/Funkin-Piss-Engine/pengine_mods/readme.md

  xmlLeftAnimationName:
   name: singLEFT
 ```
-If animations positions go off set them in Character Editor (press 8 in any song to go into it)
+If animation position go off set them in Character Editor (press 8 in any song to go into it)
 "name" key: is very important for engine to get which animation is for: left, right, down, up, idle

 # Skins